bumptech/nitro/docs/nitro.md

  * Nitro is very young, and does not have _nearly_ the language support ZeroMQ has.
 Chances are if you want to use Nitro in your language of choice, you're going to have to make it happen.
 Unless your language is C, Python, or Haskell
- * ZeroMQ is ported to work on Windows and Mac OS X (as well as smartphone platforms).
+ * ZeroMQ is ported to work on Windows (as well as smartphone platforms).
-   Nitro has not yet been ported to anything but Linux.
+   Nitro has not yet been ported to anything but Linux and Mac OS X.

 Contact/Credits
 ===============